WikiMANNia/MediaWiki-Extension-DonateButton/README.md

 1.2.0

-* Global variable `wmDonateButtonURL` added.
+* Global variable `wgDonateButtonURL` added.
 Set the link to a custom donation page.
-* Global variable `wmDonateButtonEnabledPaypal` added.
-If this variable is set to "true", then it will be linked to the Paypal page and the variable `wmDonateButtonURL` ignored.
+* Global variable `wgDonateButtonEnabledPaypal` added.
+If this variable is set to "true", then it will be linked to the Paypal page and the variable `wgDonateButtonURL` ignored.

 1.3.0